SovereignCloudStack/website/_i18n/en/_posts/blog/2022-08-18-community-triathlon-2022.md

 ## It's that time again!

-You heard right, it's happening again!
+Yes, exactly – it's happening again!
 We kindly invite you to participate in our upcoming **Community Triathlon** this year.
 Let's prove once again that we not only perform exceptionally well as technical squads, but also as sports teams.